-Children younger than 16 years old shouldn't ride any size of ATV.
-ATVs aren't toys—they’re powerful, heavy machines.
-ATVs can go up to 105 kilometers an hour.
-They can weigh up to 272 kilograms (600 pounds).
+ATVs are powerful, fast, heavy machines.
+They can go up to 105 kilometres an hour and weigh up to 272 kilograms (600 pounds).

 Three-wheeled ATVs aren't stable, and no one should ever use them.

 The Canadian Paediatric Society recommends that children under 16 years never ride an ATVs, even as a passenger.